-TechWomen brings women from 21 countries in Africa, Central and South Asia and the Middle East to San Francisco, California, for a professional mentorship and exchange program.
+TechWomen brings women from 21 countries in North Africa and the Middle East, Sub-Saharan Africa, and South and Central Asia to travel to the United States, for a professional mentorship and exchange program.
 The goal is to empower emerging women leaders in science, technology, engineering and mathematics (STEM) to reach their fullest potential, create social impact initiatives and inspire other girls and women in their communities.

 - Be women with, at minimum, two years full-time professional experience in the STEM (science, technology, engineering and math) fields.
 Please note that internships and other unpaid work experience does not count toward the two-year professional experience requirement.

 - Have, at minimum, a bachelor’s degree/four-year university degree or equivalent.

 - Be proficient in written and spoken English.

 - Be citizens and permanent residents of Algeria, Cameroon, Egypt, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Lebanon, Libya, Morocco, Nigeria, Pakistan, the Palestinian Territories, Rwanda, Sierra Leone, South Africa, Tajikistan, Tunisia, Turkmenistan, Uzbekistan or Zimbabwe at the time of application and while participating in the program.